Ewael/CTFs/2021/FCSC_2021/Pwn/Blind_Date/README.md

 ## Entry point

-So we only have a remote service that we can connect to.
-Let's see if we can abuse it.
+As every in *Capture The Flag* challenges, the goal is to find a flag by abusing a vulnerability.
+This flag is worth a  certain number of points which increasing with the diffuclty of the challenge.
+Here we only have a remote service that we can connect to.
+Let's see how we can abuse it.

 ![intro](images/intro.png)